The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Step 4 - Creatives

 Creatives (also known as creative assets) are optional but are highly beneficial for your affiliates.
-You can upload an Image banner, HTML 5 banner, text link, and zip file.
+You can upload an Image banner, HTML 5 banner, text link, and zip file up to 32mb.
 With these types of creatives, you will be able to help your affiliates with their promotional activities.
 Affiliates can see creatives in the offer detail in the tab labeled "Creatives," where they can download or copy them.

 Step 5 - Launch